Things To Do In Machu Picchu

 Inca Bridge

 Going to the Inca bridge from Machu Picchu park is a twenty-five to thirty minutes walk.
 It usually starts at the Casa del Guardian and following a well-maintained path, however, a path that goes along a sheer mountainside.
 And there on the sheer cliff, the Inca bridge stands for hundreds of years; wooden planks lay for the bridge deck, and a large stone wall acts as the bridge abutment if it makes sense to describe that way.
 It is very narrow, and the path beyond the bridge is still noticeable, but no restoration work has been carried out.
 It is too risky.
 Just look at the pictures.
-More about the Inca bridge.
+Be sure to read more about the Inca Bridge.

 The Sacred Plaza